Opportunity at National Institute of Standards and Technology (NIST)

 Please note: This Agency only participates in the February and August reviews.

 |Szakal, Christopher Wayne

-This opportunity focuses on the measurement development and subsequent application of new desorption mass spectrometry-based platforms for studying biological materials (such as single cells) and nanoscale materials (such as engineered nanoparticles).
-Specifically, secondary ion mass spectrometry (SIMS) and ambient ionization mass spectrometry (AI-MS) are utilized to study the surface chemistry of biological and nanoscale samples, including the two- and three-dimensional chemical distributions of pertinent signatures.
-Both time-of-flight and magnetic sector-based SIMS instruments are available for these studies depending on the particular aims of the chosen project.
-Additionally, atmospheric pressure triple quadrupole instruments are available for extending the biological and nanoscale characterizations to challenging sample environments.
+This opportunity focuses on the measurement development and subsequent application of desorption mass spectrometry-based platforms for studying biological materials (such as single cells) and nanoscale materials (such as engineered nanoparticles).
+Specifically, secondary ion mass spectrometry (SIMS) and ambient ionization mass spectrometry (AI-MS) are utilized to study the chemistry of biological and nanoscale samples.
+Both time-of-flight and magnetic sector-based SIMS instruments along with quadrupole and/or time-of-flight-based ambient ionization instruments are available for these studies depending on the aims of the chosen project.

 Szakal C, et al: Journal of Environmental Monitoring 14: 1914, 2012